Actionable Input!

 };

 Just before LudumDare 36 I added a new way to handle input to TurtleBrains framework, it is quite simple but so far I really enjoy the way it is used.
-It is just a powerful little object that can check the input manager for each of the bound keys allowing an action to bound to:
+It is just a powerful little object that can

 - Any key (supported by framework)